WordPress/try-wordpress/EXTEND.md

 #### 2. Control the Preview

-Use the `transformed_post_id` filter to tell us which post to show in the preview.
-This filter receives:
+Use the `data_liberation_preview_transformed_post_id` filter to tell us which post to show in the preview.
+This filter
+receives:

 - The default transformed post ID
 - The Subject instance